ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-25.md

 ## Instructions
 When the fetch resolves, show the value already stored in `botReply` inside the output area.

+## ✅ Check
+1. Open your webpage in a browser
+2. Type a message in the input box
+3. Click the Send button
+4. Wait for the AI response (you should see "Thinking..." first)
+5. Verify that the AI's actual response appears in the output area (not just "Thinking...")
+6. If you see an error message instead, check the Console tab in DevTools for details

 ---

 **Next:** Level 26 - Test & Check